haroldcheney/haroldcheney.github.io/_cocktails/nocheney.md

 If you strain the same ingredients into a cocktail glass, it's a Nocini.

-To be clear, I'm not a big fan of Watershed bourbon--it's a bit too sweet for my taste, but it complements their nocino.
+I'm not a big fan of Watershed Bourbon straight--it's a bit too sweet for my taste, but it complements the Watershed Nocino nicely.